 It goes without saying that tires are an essential component that you rely on every single time you ride your bike.
 Buying a used motorcycle means you’re also buying used tires from a rider whom you may know very little about in terms of riding style.
 This means that you have virtually no idea about what the tire has been through across its lifetime.
 If you’re buying a relatively new bike that’s less than three years old, this is less of an issue.
 Simply looking at the tires’ condition, as well as determining the production date could be all it takes.
 However, on older bikes with older tires, we highly recommend replacing them right away.

 Last but most definitely not least is your bike’s braking system.
 Check to see if your braking system is in good condition—by good condition, we mean flawless.
 One of the most important aspects of riding a motorcycle is being able to stop, and even the slightest flaw in your bike’s brakes could prevent you from confidently coming to a stop.
 For starters, take a look at your brake pads.
 Are they thick and still have a lot of life in them?
 Check your rotors for cracks and uneven wear surfaces.
-Check the brake lines for any kinks, cracks, or unusual bends.
+Check the brake fluid and brake lines for any kinks, cracks, or unusual bends.
 Lastly, look at your calipers and master cylinder—are there any leaks, visible defects, or damage?